eyalyoli/reactnative-cheat-commands/README.md

   1. maybe the device is not connected to ADB or your PC's network?
   2. maybe react-native is not installed correct globally?!
 You can check this by `npm list -g` this should show you what you installed in env setup above

+* "Cannot find module in /node_modules/..." and they exist =>
+  1. clean-up the project and re-run
+  2. else refresh `package-lock.json` (remove and install again)
+  3. else use `npx` with `react-native` commands

 # iOS build

 ## Background